 |Inquiries regarding any Public Works Department-related services may be made by calling the Public Works Department, Monday through Friday, 7:00 a.m. until 5:30 p.m., at (252) 792-1024 or by e-mail at email@example.com.

 Woodlawn Cemetery is a town operated and maintained by two full-time caretakers.
 Normal operating hours are Monday through Friday from 7:00 a.m. to 5:30 p.m.
 The department provides grave opening and closing and perpetual care of the site.
 Cemetery plots are a flat rate of $1,150 per plot.
 Grave opening and closing fee is $750, $1,100 on a weekend, and $1,400 on a holiday.
 There is a $150 discount for proven in-town residents.
-Inspection fee for mausoleums and structures other than headstones is $250; $25 inspection fee for monuments; and a $200 per hour wait time fee.
+The inspection fee for mausoleums and structures other than headstones is $250; $25 inspection fee for monuments; and a $200 per hour wait time fee.

-The town’s Garage, located at the Public Works Department, is staffed by one Shop Foreman, one mechanic, as well as one administrative support specialist.
+The town’s Garage, located at the Public Works Department, is staffed by one Shop Foreman, mechanic, and administrative support specialist.
 This department provides maintenance & service for vehicles and equipment for all town departments.

 For Garage-related matters, please call Mr. Brantley Gardner, Fleet Maintenance Supervisor, at (252) 792-1024.

 The town’s Sanitation Department operates Monday through Friday, 7:00 a.m. to 5:30 p.m.
-The department conducts mosquito control, street sweeping operations, and provides residents with pick up service for yard waste (limbs, leaves, grass clippings), construction and demolition materials, white goods (i.e. refrigerators, stoves, etc.) on a weekly basis.
+The department conducts mosquito control and street sweeping operations and provides residents with pick-up service for yard waste (limbs, leaves, grass clippings) and white goods (i.e., refrigerators, stoves, etc.) on a weekly basis.